YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Demo V1.0.0 Ren'Py Source Code
 ===================
 Welcome to YGGDRASIL STUDIO's GitHub!
 I'm Lee Yun-Seok, Creator of YGGDRASIL STUDIO.
 This git is introduce for our game, Discouraged Workers.
-And I provides our Demo V1.0.0 Ren'Py source code.
+And I provides our Demo V1.0.0 for PC Ren'Py source code.

 Discouraged Workers
 ===================